vlsi-lab/TRNG/README.md

 The main branch contains the theoretical Python model: it generates a text file with the delays (in ps) to associate to each inverter of the noise source.
 This file is read in the testbench.

 The other two important branches are:
-* x_heep_trng : contains only the TRNG source codes
+* x_heep_trng : contains only the TRNG source codes.
 * x_heep_trng_keccak : contains the files for the TRNG with the KECCAK conditiong.

 ## Getting started